 Until recently, the vast majority of students in U.S. schools were native speakers of English.
 They could listen to a question the teacher read aloud and then select the picture that best answered that question.
 But understanding a question that the teacher reads aloud can be difficult for students who are not native speakers of English.
-By 2009, 21 percent of schoolage children in the U.S. spoke a language other than English at home, and 5 percent spoke a language other than English and had difficulty speaking English.
+By 2009, 21 percent of school-age children in the U.S. spoke a language other than English at home, and 5 percent spoke a language other than English.